 What meals are provided with the trip?

-The morning following check-in (Day 1) at the Gonzo Inn, a Continental breakfast at the Gonzo fuels guests to start the adventurous day ahead.
-Following the Arches Hike and Tour, lunch is served at a popular local bistro.
-The next morning (Day 3), guests enjoy breakfast at the Gonzo again prior to checking out to meet across the street at the Moab Adventure Center for the 2-Day Raft and Camp.
+The morning following check-in (Day 1) at the Marriott Springhill, a hot breakfast buffet at the Marriott Springhill fuels guests to start the adventurous day ahead.
+Following the Arches Hike and Tour, a catered lunch is served.
+The next morning (Day 3), guests enjoy breakfast at the hotel again prior to checking out to meet in the lobby for the 2-Day Raft and Camp.
 Lunch and dinner follow, with breakfast in camp on Day 4.
-Guests will enjoy lunch that day served on the beach prior to the takeout.
+Guests will enjoy lunch that day served at Red Cliffs Lodge prior to the takeout.

 What is the food like?